Prothoma Kadambini: Plot

-Kadambini Ganguly (née Basu), following her upbringing and her struggles to obtain her medical education and eventually becoming successful doctor with the help of her school teacher who later turned to her husband, the social reformer Dwarakanath Ganguly.
-Even after the demise of her husband, she continues her job and earnest attempt to reform the society alongside taking care of her family and finally becomes an immortal figure of our history.
+Kadambini Ganguly (née Basu), following her upbringing and her struggles to obtain her medical education.
+She eventually becomes a successful doctor with the help of her school teacher, who later became her husband, the social reformer Dwarakanath Ganguly.
+Even after the demise of her husband, she continues her job and with earnest attempt to reform the society alongside taking care of her family she finally becomes an immortal figure of Indian history.